 The computer with the frame grabber and the monitor need to be grounded through the protection earth conductors within the power cords.
-The required potential equalization of the XRD 0820 and the XRD-EP power supply has to be managed through the labelled connectors and the potential equalization between both devices is managed through the XRD-EPS DC Cable.
+The required potential equalization of the XRD 1620 and the XRD-EP power supply has to be managed through the labeled connectors and the potential equalization between both devices is managed through the XRD-EP DC Cable and XRD-EP DC Adapter.
 For safety reasons only original cables and connectors should be used.
-The XRD 0820 should be connected as described in the following manner and as shown in Figure 8.

-- 1) Shut down the computer - 2) Connect the XRD 0820 and the XRD-EP with the potential equalization - 3) Connect the Frame Grabber and the XRD 0820 via Interface Cable
+The XRD 1620 should be connected as described in the following manner and as shown in Fig. 10

-- 4) Connect the XRD EPS DC Cable with the Power Connector of the XRD 0820 - 5) Connect the XRD-EP with the power supply via AC Cable - 6) Switch on the XRD-EP - 7) Switch on the Computer
+- 1. Shut down the computer - 2.
+Connect the XRD 1620 and the XRD-EP with the potential equalization - 3.
+Connect the Frame Grabber and the XRD 1620 via Interface Cable - 4.
+Connect the DC Cable Adapter with the Power Connector of the XRD 1620 - 5.
+Connect the XRD-EP and the DC Cable Adapter via DC Cable - 6.
+Connect the XRD-EP with the power supply via AC Cable. - 7.
+Switch on the XRD-EP - 8.
+Switch on the Computer

-4.1.4 The first image
+6.1.4 The first image

 The detector is powered on and all cables connected.
 At startup the frame grabber board will be initialized and afterwards a dialog box is displayed in order to select the mode of the frame grabber board.
 "Yes" enables the Interrupt Mode and "No" the Polling Mode.
 In both cases the system attempts to initialize the frame grabber board(s) and the detector.
 The "Cancel" button starts the program without initialization.
 The initialization can take some time depending on the number of frame grabber boards and detectors.
-If more than one detector is connected a dialog box is displayed containing a list of all recognized detectors.
+If more than one detector is connected a dialog box is displayed containing a list of all recognized detectors An active detector has to be selected, and all following actions will correspond to the active detector .
 The system is now ready to acquire the first image.